THE DIVINE FIRE

 The Kingdom of God is as a great net that has been let down into the sea of mankind.
 As the time draws near for the return of the Judge (He stands at the very door in our day), the behavior that offends God will be judged in those who are closest to the Lord.
 Every individual who will permit the Holy Spirit to do so will be purified by fire.
 But the believers who reject the convicting power of the Spirit, choosing instead to listen to the modern “prophets” of the rapture, of prosperity, who tell the Lord’s flock they do not have to suffer tribulation in order to enter the Kingdom of God, will face the fiery wrath of Christ when He descends with many thousands of His saints to execute judgment on the sinners in the churches.

-And Enoch also, the seventh from Adam, prophesied of these [certain men who had crept into the assembly of the saints], saying, Behold, the Lord cometh with ten thousands of his saints, To execute judgment upon all, and to convince all that are ungodly among them of all their ungodly deeds which they have ungodly committed, and of all their hard speeches which ungodly sinners have spoken against him.
+“to execute judgment on all, to convict all who are ungodly among them of all their ungodly deeds which they have committed in an ungodly way, and of all the harsh things which ungodly sinners have spoken against Him.”
 (Jude 1:14,15)

 The sinners in Zion will be terrified when they are faced with the fiery judgment that will come at the hand of Christ and His servants.